rclone/rclone/docs/content/docs.md

 SSL/TLS options
 ---------------

-The outoing SSL/TLS connections rclone makes can be controlled with these options.
+The outgoing SSL/TLS connections rclone makes can be controlled with these options.
 For example this can be very useful with the HTTP or WebDAV backends.
 Rclone HTTP servers have their own set of configuration for SSL/TLS which you can find in their documentation.